 individuals and businesses that believe in our mission: to support

 a vital contemporary art community in Maine and to celebrate the

 artists who make this community so dynamic.
 This series represents

 part of the rich legacy of the art and artists of Maine.

-We currently have twelve completed films, with another eight in
+We currently have thirteen completed films, with another seven in

 various stages of production (see Archives / In Production) awaiting necessary funding for completion.
-Please contribut what you can.
+Please contribute what you can.

 The Union of Maine Visual Artists is a 501(c)(3), not-for-profit,